albertbayazidi/dotfiles/README.md

 ```

 # Task to do
-- [ ] Add rofi menu for choosing how to display second screen. (duplicate or extension of main screen)
 - [ ] Add phone emulator without software based graphics or what ever it is called
 - [ ] backup scripts (locale,ssh)
     - [x] very simple backup with rsync